HDFGroup/hsds/docs/design/map/h5_map.md

 * verbose: provide additional information in the respose

 Returns: JSON describing map object.
-If verbose is set, additional daa will be returned (e.g. number oF KV pairs)
+If verbose is set, additional daa will be returned (e.g. number of KV pairs)

 ### Delete a map